keerthanaCSEAubit/keerthanaCSEAubit/README.md

 - 👋 Hi, I’m @keerthanaCSEAubit
-- 👀 I’m interested in full stack
+- 👀 I’m interested in Ethical Hacking
-- 🌱 I’m currently learning java and javascript
+- 🌱 I’m currently learning java and Machine Learning
 - 💞️ I know the basics of c and its data structure,python,java,HTMLandCSS
 - 📫 How to reach me keerthanakumaravel2003@gmail.com